okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentotherintegrationsteps.md

 </div>

-### 9: Click on the link in the email and complete Okta Verify setup
+### 10: Click on the link in the email and complete Okta Verify setup

-On their mobile device, the user opens the email and clicks **Activate Okta Verify Push**, which sends them to Okta Verify to complete the account setup.
+The user opens the email and clicks **Activate Okta Verify Push**on their mobile device, which sends them to Okta Verify to complete the account setup.

 <div class="common-image-format">